Shailendra17103/Shailendra17103/README.md

 ---

 <p align="center">
-  💡 *"Code is like humor.
-When you have to explain it, it’s bad."*
+  💡 <i>"Code is like humor.
+When you have to explain it, it’s bad."</i>
 </p>